-Discomfort talking about personal problems or concern someone will find out.
+\Discomfort talking about personal problems or concern someone will find out.

-Cost and Coverage Are Largest Barriers for Those Who Didn't Get Needed Mental Health Care primary and behavioral health care.
+Cost and Coverage Are the Largest Barriers for Those Who Didn't Get Needed Mental Health Care

-Asked of those uninsured in past year Asked of currently insured
+\Asked of those uninsured in past year \\Asked of currently insured

 POLICY: House Bill 19-1269, the Behavioral Health Care Coverage Modernization Act, strengthened state requirements for insurance coverage of mental health and substance use care.
 DATA: Coloradans who identify as transgender experience higher rates of poor mental health.
-More than half (54.3 percent) of respondents who identified as transgender report having experienced poor mental health in the past month, compared with 15.7 percent of cisgender Coloradans (those whose gender identity matches the sex they were assigned at birth).
+More than half of adult respondents who identified as transgender (54.3 percent) reported poor mental health in the past month, compared with 15.7 percent of cisgender Coloradans (those whose gender identity matches the sex they were assigned at birth).
 This may reflect discrimination and social strain that this community endures.